When I travel with family and friends, my awareness and appreciation of my travel experiences are somewhat compromised.

 - Take a break from technology.
 It's pretty hard to stay in the moment when you're trying to share that moment with the world via social media or by calling home all the time.
 A break from screens and technology, both of which can be incredibly addictive, promotes mindfulness.

 - Find your routine and treat it with care.
-A routine doesn’t have to be something that you do by rote.
+A routine doesn't have to be something that you do by rote.
 It can be something to relish and it can support mindfulness.
-Obviously, a medication or yoga practice would make an ideal mindfulness routine but even enjoying a morning coffee in the same place, whether it involves watching a sunrise or watching laundry blowing in a breeze, can be a wonderful, mindful experience.
+Obviously, a meditation or yoga practice would make an ideal mindfulness routine but even enjoying a morning coffee in the same place, whether it involves watching a sunrise or watching laundry blowing in a breeze, can be a wonderful, mindful experience.